adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.

+  > **Warning**  Deployed assets will include allow Azure and allow all firewall rules for training purposes only

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadhazel%2FAzure-Data-Factory-Mapping-Data-Flow-Workshop%2Fmain%2Fenvironment%2Fazuredeploy.json)

     This deployment will do the following: